Isaac (name)

-Isaac (/ˈaɪzək/ EYE-zək) transliterated from Yitzhak, Yitzchok was one of the three patriarchs in the Hebrew Bible, whose story is told in the book of Genesis.

-Isaac is a given name derived from Judaism and a given name among Jewish, Christian, and Muslim societies, generally in reference to the above.
+Isaac (/ˈaɪzək/ EYE-zək) transliterated from Yitzhak, Yitzchok is a given name derived from Judaism and a given name among Jewish, Christian, and Muslim societies, generally in reference to the above.
 "Ike" and "Ise" are also short forms of the name.
+Isaac was one of the three patriarchs in the Hebrew Bible, whose story is told in the book of Genesis.